AdaCore/gnatstudio/docs/users_guide/editing.rst

   * :menuselection:`Edit --> Selection --> Refill`

-     Refill text on the selection or current line: rearrange line breaks in the paragraph so that line lengths do not exceed the maximum length, as set in the "Right margin" preference (:ref:`The_Preferences_Dialog`).
+     Rearrange line breaks in the selection or current line so that line lengths do not exceed the maximum length, as set in the "Right margin" preference (:ref:`The_Preferences_Dialog`).

   .. index:: menu; edit --> selection --> sort

   * :menuselection:`Edit --> Selection --> Sort`

       Sort the selected lines alphabetically.
-This is particularly useful when editing non source code, or for specific parts of the code, like with clauses in Ada.
+This is particularly useful when editing files that are not source code or for specific parts of code, such as `with` clauses in Ada.

   .. index:: menu; edit --> selection --> sort reverse